nunnun/push-categorised-message/draft-nakajima-webpush-problem-statement.md

 The Web Push {{I-D.thomson-webpush-http2}} protocol has been proposed to enable delierying the events required by W3C Web Push API {{API}}.

 Also, emergency alerting is an apparently important feature of telecommunication network such as cellular networks, allowing the goverments or authorities to send a warnings of natural disaster or accident.
-In the cellular network, Earthquake and Tsunami Warning System {{TS22168}} has been developed and deployed
+In the cellular network, several emergency alerting mechanisms have been proposed and merged into Public Warning System(PWS) {{TS22268}}.
+PWS provides several functions for example:

+- Able to broadcast Warning notifications to multiple devices simultaneously.
+- Able to broadcast Warning notifications based on geographical information.
+- Provides reliable, secure delivery of Warning notification over 3GPP system.

+Addition to PWS,

+This document will describe various use cases and requirements of emergency notification system using Web Push.

 # Terminology